w3c/mathml/docs/accessibility.md

 ## Expectations for AT
 Presentation MathML describes how math looks.
 If all that was needed was to describe what the math looks like, then speech generation is relatively easy.
 However, most AT users would not be happy hearing "x superscript 2 end superscript" and would much prefer to hear "x squared" because it is both shorter and more familiar.
 Some more examples are given in the next section.
 Generating familiar speech is a challenge because of the large number of specialized ways of speaking notations that have become common over the centuries.
 On top of this, how AT should be speak a notation depends on the user's disability and familiarity with the notation.

 Simple AT implementations add a few tens of rules to catch cases such as $x^2$.
 The most sophisticated implementations have over 1,000 rules and support different styles of speaking math.
-Adding semantics markup will not reduce the number of rules needed to produce familiar speech because AT will still need to handle MathML without semantic markup.
+Adding semantics markup will not reduce the complexity needed to produce familiar speech because AT will still need to handle MathML without semantic markup.
 However, when semantic markup is present, it will eliminate the heuristic nature of the rules.

-Three potential tools/libraries could simplify AT implementations for math:
+Two potential tools/libraries could simplify AT implementations for math:
 * a library that uses heuristics to add `notation` and `meaning` to all notations that aren't already labeled with `notation` and/or `meaning`;
-* tables that map the tag, semantic attributes, and children to a semantic meaning;
-* code/table that given the semantics, user preferences, and speech engine embedded markup language, returns the string to be passed to the speech engine.
+* code/tables that given the semantics, user preferences, and a target speech engine embedded markup language, returns the string to be passed to the speech engine used by the AT.

-Prototypes for the latter two will likely be developed by the MathML CG in a note.
+The MathML CG may produce prototypes of both of these tools

 # Examples
 ## Special cases